Scabbard: Antiquity

 Scabbards have at least been around since the Bronze Age, and are thought to have existed as long as the blade has.
 Wooden scabbards were typically covered in fabric or leather; the leather versions also usually bore metal or leather fittings for added protection and carrying ease.
 All-metal scabbards were popular items for a display of wealth among elites in the European Iron Age, and often intricately decorated.
 Little is known about the scabbards of the early Iron Age, due to their wooden construction.
 However, during the Middle and late Iron Ages, the scabbard became important especially as a vehicle for decorative elaboration and social status.
 After 200 BC fully decorated scabbards became rare, but in their lesser extent existed well into the Medieval period.

 A number of ancient scabbards have been recovered from weapons sacrifices, a few of which had a lining of fur on the inside.
 The fur was probably kept oily, keeping the blade free from rust.
 The fur would also allow a smoother, quicker draw, and protect the blade.
+In Britain, wool sometimes lined the scabbard, the lanolin on it working to protect against rust.
 In classical antiquity, Greek scabbards often had ornamental metal fittings, characteristic of the Iron Age.
 The Roman army used scabbards to a great extent with short baldrics, carrying their swords quite high up.

 Japanese blades typically have their sharp cutting edge protected by a wooden scabbard called a saya.
 Many Japanese blades such as the Wakizashi or the Katana feature notably curved blades and so the saya was also curved to better fit them.
 A saya consists of several key parts: the wooden scabbard body or koiguchi, the kurikata (horn for sageo cord), the sageo cord, the kojiri, and an option ornamental shitodome for the kurikata.
 The saya is typically made of lightweight wood, such as magnolia, and covered with lacquer to protect the blade and prevent scratches.